AnikaRose/HospitalManagementSystem/README.md

 # HospitalManagementSystem
-A Hospital Management System developed in C as a university project for Software Development I course.
+A Hospital Management System developed in C as part of the Software Development I course, demonstrating structured programming, file handling, and data management concepts.